 Master of Urban Planning (M.U.P.)
 Urban Planning (Non-Thesis): Transportation Planning (66 credits)

-The Transportation Planning Option enables students to specialize in this field as part of their course of study for the Master of Urban Planning degree (M.U.P.).
-Studio courses, an internship, and a final project involve real-life work that prepares students for the professional practice of urban transportation planning.
-Admission into the concentration is based...
+The Master of Urban Planning (M.U.P.)
+Urban Planning (Non-Thesis); Transportation Planning option enables students to specialize in this field as part of their course of study for the Master of Urban Planning degree (M.U.P.).
+Studio courses, an internship, and a final project involve real-life applications and research.

 For more information, see Master of Urban Planning (M.U.P.)
 Urban Planning (Non-Thesis): Transportation Planning (66 credits).